SEE-GEO/roa/README.md

     └── roa_2024.zarr
 ```

-We create one Zarr file per year.
+We create one Zarr file per year and follow the pattern `roa_YYYY.zarr`.
 We are processing the data in batches.

+If you need to explore further the directory tree, you can use the [AWS CLI](https://github.com/aws/aws-cli) or [fsspec's s3fs](https://github.com/fsspec/s3fs).

-The variables follow the [Climate and Forecast metadata conventions](https://en.wikipedia.org/wiki/Climate_and_Forecast_Metadata_Conventions).
+The variables in the dataset follow the [Climate and Forecast metadata conventions](https://en.wikipedia.org/wiki/Climate_and_Forecast_Metadata_Conventions).
 In any case, the table below compiles the meaning of each variable found in the input dataset.

 | Variable | Meaning |
 |--|--|